alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

     There's a very subtle point I'm glossing over here.
 When $$f(x,y)$$ is converted to a circuit $$C$$, the number of input wires is fixed.
 To create an equivalent circuit, Alice and Bob need to share their input lengths.
-For a long time, this was seen as inevitable.
-When I asked a Berkeley professor about this, he pointed me to a [recent paper (2012)](http://eprint.iacr.org/2012/679.pdf) that shows input length can be hidden, but I haven't read it yet, so for now assume this is okay.
+For a long time, this was seen as inevitable, but it turns out it's not.
+When I asked a Berkeley professor about this, he pointed me to a [recent paper (2012)](http://eprint.iacr.org/2012/679.pdf) showing input length can be hidden.
+I haven't read it yet, so for now assume this is fine.